mcpcpc/kirc/README.md

 ## Transport Layer Security (TLS) Support

 There is no native TLS/SSL support.
-Instead, users can achieve this functionality by using third-party tools (e.g. stunnel, socat, ghosttunnel).
+Instead, users can achieve this functionality by using third-party utilities (e.g. stunnel, socat, ghosttunnel, etc).

-*   _socat_ example:
+*   [socat](https://linux.die.net/man/1/socat) example (remember to replace items enclosed with `<>`):

 ```shell
 socat tcp-listen:6667,reuseaddr,fork,bind=127.0.0.1 ssl:<irc-server>:6697
 kirc -s 127.0.0.1 -c 'channel' -n 'name' -r 'realname'
 ```

-## PLAIN SASL Authentication
+## SASL PLAIN Authentication

-In order to connect using PLAIN SASL authentication, the user must provide the required token during the initial connection.
+In order to connect using `SASL PLAIN` mechanism authentication, the user must provide the required token during the initial connection.
 If the authentication token is base64 encoded and, therefore, can be generated a number of ways.
 For example, using Python, one could use the following:

 ```shell
 python -c 'import base64; print(base64.encodebytes(b"nick\x00nick\x00password"))'